sanushk95/HOMIE/README.md

 # HOMIE
-A home monitoring system powered by Raspberry Pi, Arduino and Node.js
+A home monitoring system powered by Raspberry Pi, Arduino, Node.js and D3.